victoria-arias/tenex_takehome/README.md

 5. Upload a log file
 Upload a .log or .txt file
 View results immediately on the dashboard

-Example log files are included in the repository.

 📊 Example Output

 The results page includes: